Edward Everett Root Publishers Co. Ltd.

 His publications include George Crabbe, a Critical Study, Malcolm Lowry in the Macmillan ‘Modern Novelists’ series.
 He co-authored George Crabbe: A Bibliography.
 He edited The Art of Anthony Trollope for Vision Press, and the ‘Casebooks’ on Trollope, and on Tom Stoppard’s early plays.
 Elsewhere he has published widely on Shakespeare, Ouida, Charles Lever, Robert Bolt and TS Eliot.

-Professor Bareham is one of the organisers and a regular contributor to the annual International Conference on Literature held at Bagni di Lucca under the auspices of the University of Pisa.
+Professor Bareham was one of the organisers and a regular contributor to the annual International Conference on Literature held at Bagni di Lucca under the auspices of the University of Pisa.
 His contributions here have reflected his wide interests ranging from eighteenth century pleasure gardens, the English Country House poem, and literary figures within the British Consular system.
-He is currently working on a full-length study of Charles Lever’s female characters.

 "Literary Criticism comes and goes.
 What endures are bibliographies---the anatomies of Literature.
 Terence Bareham's bibliography of Charles Lever, the work of decades, is both scrupulous and timely.
 Charles Lever is now recognised as a great Irish novelist and man of letters.
 Bareham's book is an essential starting point for anyone---reader or scholar---embarking on Lever's important corpus." - John Sutherland, Lord Northcliffe Professor Emeritus, University College London.